-Jelaluddin is a Sufi guide living in Vancouver, British Columbia.
-He and Fazalunissa co-lead the Vancouver Sufi Centre.
+Jelaluddin is a Sufi guide living on the Sunshine Coast, Halfmoon Bay, British Columbia.
+He and Fazalunissa co-led the Vancouver Sufi Centre for many years.

 Just one story about how I became a Sufi.

-One day in that year we got in the car and drove from Edmonton to Bremerton in Washington state with the intention of meeting Shamcher for the first time.
+One day in that year we got in the car and drove from Edmonton to Bremerton in Washington state (a drive of 1500 kms or 900 miles) with the intention of meeting Shamcher for the first time.
 He was surprised to see us, either because we had not told him we were coming, or perhaps because the date of our arrival was confused.
 Nevertheless, he immediately gave us his full and loving attention, even taking us out to dinner which he absolutely insisted on paying for.

 Jelaluddin Gary Sill